fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 have large amounts of it, it is nearly impossible to predict how we should change it so we can account for changes in requirements.

-A method that I would argue is more in line with the idea of diposable code would look like this.
+A method that I would argue is more in line with the idea of disposable code would look like this.

 ```text